-The master can only be negative; the master cannot give you anything positive.
-Avoid anybody who says to you that he is going to give you something positive.
-Avoid!
-The master is just a help to remove the barrier.
-The master is via negativa, he's the path of negation.
-He simply takes away.
-He says, "This is not true, this is not true, this is not true" - he goes on eliminating.
-One day suddenly he has taken all the props away from you; you collapse, you collapse in wisdom.
-One day suddenly, when all your hindrances have been taken away, something arises in you, pops in you like lightning.

-That's what wisdom is: it is your innermost nature, it cannot be given to you.
+The Master can only be negative; the Master cannot give you anything positive.
+And avoid anybody who says to you that he is going to give you something positive.
+Avoid....
+The Master is just a help to remove the barrier, The Master is VIA NEGATIVE; he's the path of negation.
+He simply takes away: he says, 'This is not true, This is not true, this is not true' - he goes on eliminating.
+One day suddenly he has taken all the props away from you: you collapse, you collapse in wisdom.
+One day suddenly, when all your endurances have been taken away, something arises in you, pops in you - like lightening.
+That's what wisdom is: it is your innermost nature.
+It cannot be given to you.

-There are three types of teachers in the world: one I call the charismatic, another I call the methodical and the third I call the natural.
-These three divisions are also the divisions of therapists too.
-There are three types of therapist: charismatic, methodical, natural.
-This division has to be understood.
+There are three types of teachers in the world: one I call the charismatic, another I call the methodical, and the third I call the natural.
+These three divisions are also the divisions of therapists too; there are three types of therapist: charismatic, methodical, natural.
+The division has to be understood.

-Charisma comes from a Greek word meaning spirit, full of spirit.
+'Charisma' comes from a Greek word meaning spirit, full of spirit.
 The charismatic leader is so full of spirit that if you go to him you will become a slave.
-He is so full of spirit he will overpower you; he will not bother about you, he will start dragging you by his own spirit.
-He will lead you, he will become a leader.
+He is so full of spirit, he will overpower you; he will not bother about you; he will become a leader.

-I am not a leader, I am not a charismatic master, a charismatic teacher, because a charismatic teacher is dangerous: he kills you, you are nullified, your being is effaced.
-To be under the guidance of a charismatic person is like trying to grow under a big tree - impossible.
+I am not a leader, I am not a charismatic Master, a charismatic teacher, because a charismatic teacher is dangerous: he kills you, you are nullified, your being is effaced.
+To be under the guidance of charismatic person is like trying to grow under a big tree - impossible.
 It is impossible.
-You may think the tree is protective, but to grow under a big tree is impossible.
+You may think the tree is protective but to grow under a big tree is impossible.

-You see a big oak.
+You see a big oak?
 Thousands of acorns fall under the oak and die.
 They never grow, they cannot grow.
 They may be deluded because they will be under the mother tree and there will be protection - but the protection is poisonous.
-The acorn has to go far away, has to be independent, only then can it become a tree.
+The acorn has to go far away, has to be independent; only then can it become a tree.
 Otherwise it will never become a tree.

-The charismatic person is dangerous, and people are very much attracted to them.
-The charismatic person is never a true master; he becomes a slave driver.
+The charismatic person is dangerous, and people are very much attracted to the charismatic person.
+The charismatic person is never a true Master; he becomes a slavedriver.
 The charismatic is more of a politician than a religious person.
 Adolf Hitler is charismatic, Mussolini is charismatic.
-Leaders are charismatic: they have to lead people, they have to make slaves of people, they have to dominate and dictate.
+Leaders are charismatic: they have to lead people, they have to make slaves people, they have to dominate and dictate.

-The second type of teacher-master-leader is methodical.
-He uses methods, not spirit.
-He will not overpower you by his spirit, he will simply give you methods - better than the first, because he will never make you a slave.
+The second type of teacher-Master-leader is methodical.
+He uses methods, not spirits.
+He will not overpower you with his spirit, he will simply give you methods - better than the first, because he will never make you a slave.

-The word method again comes from a Greek root; it means to follow.
-The second type of leader-master-teacher will follow the disciple.
-He will give a method.
-He will never lead you; he will follow you.
-The second type of therapist will follow the patient; he will listen to the patient, he will try to find out what the patient's need is; he will listen to the student, to the disciple, he will look at you, and he will help you from behind.
-He will never be ahead of you; he will push you rather than pull you.
+The word 'method' again comes from a Greek root which means 'to follow'.
+The second type of leader-Master-teacher will follow the disciple; he will give a method.
+He will never lead you, he will follow you.
+The second type of therapist will follow the patient: he will listen to the patient, he will try to find out what the patient's need is; he will listen to the student, to the disciple.
+He will look at you, and he will help you from behind.
+He will never be ahead of you; he will push rather than pull you.
 He will not drive you, he will simply persuade you.